kanboard/kanboard/doc/ldap-group-sync.markdown

 Automatically load LDAP groups for project permissions
 ------------------------------------------------------

-This feature allow you to sync automatically LDAP groups with Kanboard groups.
+This feature allows you to sync automatically LDAP groups with Kanboard groups.
 Each group can have a different project role assigned.

 On the project permissions page, people can enter groups in the auto-complete field and Kanboard can search for groups with any provider enabled.

-If the group doesn't exists in the local database, it will be automatically synced.
+If the group doesn't exist in the local database, it will be automatically synced.

 - `LDAP_GROUP_PROVIDER`: Enable the LDAP group provider
 - `LDAP_GROUP_BASE_DN`: Distinguished names to find groups in LDAP directory